Teachers may seem like normal human beings to most, but they inhabit a secret world with its own rules and rituals.

 7. We know all the latest trends

 This is where teachers really come up trumps.
-Other grown-ups look on in amazement as we educate them about bottle-flipping, fidget spinners, Fortnite, dabbing, flossing, Tik Tok and the rest.
+Other grown-ups look on in amazement as we educate them about what their children are doing and what the hell they are talking about.

 8. We’re always looking for resources